The Archie Show: Music

 The franchise's most notable effort was the music element in the form of the animated band The Archies.
 The Archie Show was designed to emulate the live-action series The Monkees by including rock music into each episode.
 All of the music included in the show were not specific to the plot of the stories.

 For the process of the songs, Filmation's staff told Kirshner what they wanted to work, what the attitude should be, and what they were writing on the stories.
-Kirshner would work on the songs and deliver the songs as a whole to the studio.
+Kirshner would work on the dance of the weeks and songs, and deliver them as a whole to the studio.
 Norm Prescott handled all of the music with Kirshner.

 With vocals provided by Ron Dante and Toni Wine, the fictional group released a series of real-life albums and singles.
 Their most successful song is "Sugar, Sugar", which stood at the top of the pop charts for four weeks in 1969.
 "Sugar, Sugar" became the No. 1 song of 1969 on the Billboard charts, and as of 1969, it reportedly sold six million copies worldwide.

 Release

 Original broadcast

-The Archie Show debuted its first episode on September 14, 1968, on CBS at the 10 a.m. timeslot, competing with other Saturday-morning cartoons, such as Filmation's own The Batman/Superman Hour and reruns of The Flintstones and Spider-Man.
+The Archie Show debuted its first episode on September 14, 1968, on CBS at the 10 a.m.
+(EST) timeslot, competing with reruns of The Flintstones and Spider-Man.
+It was lead-in to another new Saturday-morning cartoon that was also Filmation's, The Batman/Superman Hour.
 The show was a commercial success; it regularly had a 47 Nielsen rating in the 2-11 age group.
 It was the most successful Saturday-morning cartoon at the time.

 Syndication

 Most of the episodes from all of the series produced by Filmation were syndicated in 1976 as The Archies (excluding material produced for The New Archie and Sabrina Hour, which did not debut until a year later).
 The music segments from The Archie Comedy Hour were missing in this syndication package, for unknown reasons.

-The New Archie and Sabrina Hour was later repeated in syndication, and on The Family Channel in a half-hour format as The Archie and Sabrina Surprise Package; this is the version offered by Universal Television, the current rightsholder for most Filmation programs, including the Archies franchise; a previous rightsholder, Entertainment Rights, was acquired by Classic Media in 2009, followed by DreamWorks Animation's purchase of Classic Media in 2012.
+The New Archie and Sabrina Hour was later rebroadcast in syndication, and on The Family Channel in a half-hour format as The Archie and Sabrina Surprise Package; this is the version offered by Universal Television, the current rightsholder for most Filmation programs, including the Archies franchise; a previous rightsholder, Entertainment Rights, was acquired by Classic Media in 2009, followed by DreamWorks Animation's purchase of Classic Media in 2012.
 Currently, Universal Pictures owns the rights to most Filmation programs, including the Archies franchise, since its purchase in 2016.

-In 2010, the show aired on Retro Television Network.
+From 2010 until 2015, the show aired on Retro Television Network.